Mohammad-Rahmanian/Persian-News-Classification/README.md

 - **Loading Data and Categorizing Documents:** Organize documents based on directory structure into categories.
 - **Display Dataset Information:** Provide statistics about the dataset including document counts and category distribution.
 - **Text Preprocessing:** Normalize, tokenize, and lemmatize the text data, removing stopwords and punctuation.
+- **Identify Key Terms with TF-IDF:** Apply TF-IDF vectorization to highlight key terms that characterize each category.
 - **Feature Extraction:** Use TF-IDF and Word2Vec for extracting text features.
 - **Model Training and Evaluation:** Train and evaluate multiple machine learning models and an LSTM network.
 - **Performance Visualization:** Visualize the performance of models through precision, recall, and confusion matrices.